Straight to the Point

 To see how well the Dutch ovens cooked on a stovetop and in the oven, we used them to make Creole-style red jambalaya with chicken, sausage, and shrimp.
 This one dish tests Dutch ovens in a few key areas: searing meats and sautéing vegetables on the stovetop, then slow-cooking everything in a simmering broth in the oven.

 Phase 1: Browning Chicken and Developing Fond Without Too Much Sticking

 Using just enough oil to grease each pot, we expected the boneless chicken thighs in our recipe to quickly brown over moderately high heat.
 Here, we uncovered a rare quality that really does distinguish one cast iron pot from another: the bottom surface area.

-A larger surface area is critically important, since it reduces crowding and allows better, faster, more efficient searing.
+A larger surface area is critically important since it reduces crowding and allows better, faster, and more efficient searing.
 In the end, we just couldn't abide pots that skimped on surface area for searing.
-All our winning models had bottoms that were a minimum of eight inches in diameter, or very close to it.
+All our winning models had bottoms that were a minimum of 8 inches in diameter or very close to it.

-Beyond that, only one pot grabbed a disqualification in this phase of the test, because its enamel coating latched onto the chicken so hard that the meat shredded dramatically when we attempted to lift it.
+Beyond that, only one pot grabbed a disqualification in this phase of the test because its enamel coating latched onto the chicken so hard that the meat shredded when we attempted to lift it.
 That's fine for ropa vieja, but not much else.

 Phase 2: Wet Cooking

 The beauty of a Dutch oven is that you can start by developing lots of browning on the stovetop, then dump in liquid and simmer, braise, or boil, either continuing on the stovetop or moving the pot to the oven to finish.
 That kind of versatility comes in handy for all sorts of dishes, from a meat stew to a baked rice dish to slow-cooked baked beans.